benjcal/zltt/README.md

 ## ZLTT

-This is a simple toy project to create a simple TUI (Text User Interface).
+ZLTT (Zig Lua TUI Tool) is a simple toy project to create a simple TUI (Text User Interface).
 Think of emacs TUI but you don't need 10 years to learn it! 😅

 Programs for `zltt` are written in Lua and `zltt` uses Zig and SDL to render a GUI.